andr-ew/ndls/README.md

 ## modulation

-all metaparams can accept modulation from 1 of two internal LFOs, or the inputs of a connected crow. any any given time there are three **sources** available for mapping, the defaults are below, which can be changed in the params menu.
+all metaparams can accept modulation from one of two internal LFOs, or an input of a connected crow. at any given time there are three **sources** available for mapping, the defaults are below, which can be changed in the params menu.

 | source 1 | source 2 | source 3 |
 | --       | --       | --       |